sayak2357/demo-system-designs/tiny-url/README.md

 Performance:
 # 8 characters each having 64 options.
 In other words 64^8 shortUrls supported with length before it's increased to 9.
-# With 1000 requests per second, takes more than 9000 years for exhausting all 8 chars long short-url.
+# With 1000 requests per second, takes more than 9000 years for exhausting all 8 chars long short-urls.